 Washington, DC

-This unique Halloween treasure hunt allows visitors to search for seasonal and Halloween themed items throughout the Mansion’s 100+ rooms and 70 secret doors.
-Online reservations required.
-The Mansion is also offering a Halloween Hunt Night with Treats from October 27th through 31st.
-Attendees are invited to go in costume to explore the Mansion and will receive an individual bag of trick-or-treat candy.
+This unique Halloween treasure hunt allows visitors to search for seasonal and Halloween themed items throughout the Mansion’s 100+ rooms and look for its 80 secret doors.
+Attendees are invited to go in costume and, of course, there will be candy.
+Tickets are required.

 Washington, DC